 All payables, accrued liabilities, and long-term obligations are reported in the government-wide financial statements.
 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner, and in full from current financial resources, are reported as obligations of the funds.
-However, claims and judgments, compensated absences, special termination benefits, and contractually required pension that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are normally expected to be paid with expendable available financial resources.
+However, claims and judgments, compensated absences, special termination benefits, and contractually required pension and length of service awards program contributions that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are normally expected to be paid with expendable available financial resources.
 Bonds are recognized as a liability on the governmental fund financial statements when due.